vernuntii/vernuntii/README.md

 <!-- omit in toc -->
 ## How it works

-Vernuntii is getting advanced in time, so there is no one time answer but let me give you the way Vernuntii behaves by default.

-So first we assume a configuration file that is empty or not even existing.
+So we first assume a configuration file that is empty or not even existing.
 In this case defaults are applied.
 They roughly look like this:

 ```yaml
 # /vernuntii.yml